tigerbeetle/tigerbeetle/docs/DESIGN.md

 * [Viewstamped Replication Explained](https://blog.brunobonacci.com/2018/07/15/viewstamped-replication-explained/)

 * [ZFS: The Last Word in File Systems (Jeff Bonwick and Bill Moore)](https://www.youtube.com/watch?v=NRoUC9P1PmA) - On disk failure and corruption, the need for checksums... and checksums to check the checksums, and the power of copy-on-write for crash-safety.

+* [SDC 2018 - Protocol-Aware Recovery for Consensus-Based Storage](https://www.youtube.com/watch?v=fDY6Wi0GcPs) - Why replicated state machines need to distinguish between a crash and corruption, and why it would be disastrous to truncate the journal when encountering a checksum mismatch.

+* [Can Applications Recover from fsync Failures?](https://www.usenix.org/system/files/atc20-rebello.pdf) - Why we use Direct I/O in TigerBeetle and why the kernel page cache is a dangerous way to recover the journal, even when restarting from an fsync() failure panic.